 In 2004, the U.S. Food & Drug Administration (FDA) approved BOTOX (onabotulinumtoxinA) for the treatment of severe primary axillary hyperhidrosis (excessive sweating of the underarms) in patients unable to obtain relief using antiperspirants.
-BOTOX is produced by Allergan, Inc., of Irvine, California, and it is the most studied brand of botulinum toxin in the world.
+BOTOX is owned by AbbVie, Inc., and it is the most studied brand of botulinum toxin in the world.
 BOTOX is approved to treat a total of eight medical conditions in the United States and received its first FDA approval in 1989.
-Over the years it has been used to treat millions of patients with various conditions, including spasticity and movement disorders.
+Over the years, it has been used to treat millions of patients with various conditions, including spasticity and movement disorders.
 At least 20 countries have approved BOTOX for the treatment of underarm excessive sweating.
 (For complete prescribing information for Botox for hyperhidrosis, click here.)

 OnabotulinumtoxinA is a natural, purified protein with the ability to temporarily block the secretion of the chemical that is responsible for "turning on" the body's sweat glands.
 By blocking, or interrupting, this chemical messenger, botulinum toxin "turns off" sweating at the area where it has been injected.
 Botox injections are very shallow, meaning that the medicine is injected just below the surface of the skin, where it remains.